 The office continues to lead the government’s assault on organized crime, convicting scores of high ranking members of both traditional and emerging criminal enterprises.
 Since 2003, the office has convicted the boss or acting boss of each of the five La Cosa Nostra organized crime families that operate in the New York City area, including Bonanno family boss Joseph Massino, Colombo family acting boss Alphonse Persico, Gambino family acting boss Peter Gotti, Genovese family boss Vincent “Chin” Gigante, and Luchese family acting boss Louis Dadoine.
 These and numerous other prosecutions, resolved through trial verdicts and guilty pleas, have significantly advanced law enforcement’s efforts to dismantle these longstanding criminal enterprises.
 The office also continues to employ federal racketeering statutes in significant public corruption matters, prosecutions of emerging criminal groups and in specialized areas of law such as labor racketeering.

 The office dedicates significant resources to the Justice Department’s priority of dismantling local, national, and international violent gangs which terrorize New York City and Long Island neighborhoods.
 The office has focused on both neighborhood-based gangs responsible for countless murders and other violent crimes perpetrated primarily in low-income areas within the district, as well as local affiliates of national and international gangs, including most prominently the MS-13, Folk Nation, Almighty Bloods Nation, Latin Kings, Crips and Nétas.
-In recent years, the office has prosecuted scores of gang members and leaders for murder, attempted murder, racketeering, and other violent conduct, including several murders committed by members of MS-13.
+In recent years, the office has prosecuted scores of gang members and leaders for murder, attempted murder, racketeering, and other violent conduct, including dozens of murders committed by members of MS-13.

 The office continues to prosecute major national and international drug organizations that import narcotics through John F. Kennedy International Airport and other transshipment points, and distribute narcotics in our district and elsewhere.
 The office has been responsible for convicting the leaders of major Colombian drug organizations and Cartels as well as the world’s largest marijuana suppliers.
 The office’s ongoing efforts are focused on the major Mexican Cartels and other organizations engaged in large-scale narcotics trafficking, complex international money laundering, and drug-related violence.